Chengwen/medguide-ai/REPORT.md

 - Generate dynamic follow-up questions based on symptom category.
 - Identify red-flag symptoms through transparent rule logic.
 - Output risk level, recommended department, reasoning, and structured summary.
-- Generate an optional AI Smart Summary using OpenAI API or a local fallback.
+- Generate an optional AI Smart Summary using OpenRouter API or a local fallback.
 - Provide a human review page for triage staff.
 - Provide a dashboard for quantified value and technical credibility discussion.